 The Youth Mobility Scheme is one of the friendlier parts of the Immigration Rules.
-The route is designed to enable young people to experience life in the UK and is relatively straightforward to apply for, at least when compared with other options for economic migration.
-Crucially, there is no requirement to have an employer to sponsor the visa or even for the applicant to intend to work in the UK, which makes it much more flexible than other routes.
+The route is designed to enable people aged 18-30 to live and work in the UK and is relatively straightforward to apply for, at least compared with other options for economic migration.
+Crucially, there is no requirement to have an employer to sponsor the visa or even for the applicant to necessarily intend to work in the UK, which makes it much more flexible than other routes.

 The applicant must be one of the following:

 (a) a British Overseas Citizen, British Overseas Territories Citizen or British National (Overseas); or